VadymMakohon/ImageViewer/README.md

 - ✅ Minimalist UI with essential functionality
 - ✅ Simple menu options for quick navigation and app closure

-## Prerequisites
+## 🛠 Prerequisites
-To run this project, you need:
+To run or modify this project, you’ll need:

-- .NET Framework (4.7.2 or later recommended)
+- .NET Framework 4.7.2 or later (recommended)
-- Visual Studio (2019 or later) for development
+- Visual Studio 2019 or newer for development

 ## 📜 License